datawire/ambassador-docs/docs/argo/latest/quick-start/index.md

 ## 3. Create a Rollout
 Go to the <a href="https://beta-app.datawire.io/cloud/services" target="_blank">Service Catalog</a> page and follow these steps:

-1. Look for the "web-app" service and hover over it to see the "expand" button, which will appear at the left side with a plus (+) icon.
+1. Look for the **web-app** service and hover over it to see the "expand" button, which will appear at the left side with a plus (+) icon.
-1. Click on the "Rollout" button for the "web-app" service to show the instructions to create a rollout.
+1. Click on the "Rollout" button for the **web-app** service to show the instructions to create a rollout.

 <Alert severity="info">
-You can find the "web-app" service faster by clicking on the "Services" favorites button.
+ You can find the <b>web-app</b> service faster by clicking on the "Services" favorites button.
 </Alert>